patrickleu-git/bachelors-thesis/README.md

-# bachelors-thesis
-Algorithmic Fairness and Optimal Policy Choice -- Exploring Different Fairness Metrics for Treatment Allocation
+# Algorithmic Fairness and Optimal Policy Choice -- Exploring Different Fairness Metrics for Treatment Allocation

+Submitted 21 May 2024 and supervised by Prof. PhD David Preinerstorfer

+### Abstract
+Optimally allocating individuals to treatments via elaborate decision rules constitutes a growing phenomenon in various policy areas.
+When algorithms exclusively aim at maximising welfare, however, they are prone to multiple biases.
+Hence, different fields of research have been focusing on locating and mitigating the source of those biases.
+At first, model-based approaches required treatment allocations to adhere to formal mathematical constraints.
+Only recently, consequentialist frameworks, focusing on the induced outcomes of decisions, became increasingly popular in policy learning.
+This thesis analyses efficiency-fairness trade-offs that may arise in diverse settings.
+We implement and compare three methods of treatment allocation, varying in the specific perspective adopted when assigning treatments.
+Our findings suggest that an outcome-oriented perspective leads to more efficient and more equitable results, underlining the merit of a more consequentialist approach to policy learning.